Earn Your Master of Arts in Urban Education with a concentration in Principal Preparation Online

 The online M.A.
 Urban Education – Principal Preparation program features a streamlined admission process to help you get started quickly and easily.
 View the full requirements for admission below.

-• Teaching license
+• Virginia teaching license*

 • Undergraduate degree